8 Documentation

 8.2.1 Data management plan

-As discussed in Chapter 5, if your project is federally funded it is likely that a data management plan was required.
-This project-level document is created in the DMP phase, long before a project begins.
+As discussed in Chapter 5, if your project is federally funded it is likely that a data management plan is required.
+This project-level summary document is created in the DMP phase, long before a project begins.
 However, your DMP can continue to be modified throughout your entire study.
 If any major changes are made, it may be helpful to reach out to your program officer to keep them in the loop as well.

 8.2.2 Data sources catalog